Toggle Location Modal

 Currently, there are no specific FDA-approved medications for fatty liver conditions.
 However, the first line of treatment is to either lose weight or address the underlying medical condition.

 An unhealthy diet is high in saturated fat, sugar, and refined carbohydrates, which can worsen your issue.
-A healthy diet promotes weight loss and reduces inflammation in the liver.
+A healthy fatty liver diet promotes weight loss and reduces inflammation in the liver.
 Therefore, taking care of what you eat is crucial.

 While fatty liver disease can develop in anyone, certain lifestyle factors and genetics can increase your risk.
 These include: